Skip to content

 use signal_fish_client::EmscriptenWebSocketTransport;

 connect() is synchronous — the WebSocket object is created immediately, but the connection handshake completes asynchronously in the browser.
-Messages sent before the handshake finishes are buffered by the browser.
+The transport returns Pending before onopen, so the polling client retains each queued command until Emscripten can accept it.

 Returns Result<EmscriptenWebSocketTransport, SignalFishError>.
 On failure the error is SignalFishError::Io (e.g., invalid URL or Emscripten API failure).